 Teaches professional conduct in fingerprint processing.
 Explains the differences in latent fingerprints as they relate to the physical condition in which they are found.
 Describes and utilizes the equipment needed for fingerprint development, lifting, and comparison.
 Course fee of $143 for materials applies

-Teaches methods for protection against blood-borne pathogens.
-Reviews weights, measures, trigonometry, and stroboscopic photo techniques.
-Presents bloodstain analysis from functional and historical perspectives.
-Teaches specialized bloodstain terminology and the techniques of bloodstain documentation.
+Teaches the basics of handling blood evidence typically encountered at a crime scene.
+Explains terminology and the techniques of documentation as it relates to the analysis of bloodstain patterns.
 Presents the physical properties of blood as they apply to forensic investigation.
-Uses characteristic patterns and computer applications to interpret the impact patterns of spattered blood.
-Determine the motion, directionality, point of convergence, and the point of origin of bloodstains.
+Identifies characteristic patterns and computer applications to interpret the impact patterns of spattered blood.
+Illustrates the concepts of motion, directionality, area of convergence, and the area of origin of impact bloodstain patterns.
 Teaches traditional and modern techniques in crime scene reconstruction for documenting and reconstructing the crime scene.
-Presents guidelines for presenting bloodstain evidence at trial.
-Course Lab fee of $75 for materials applies.
+Describes guidelines for presenting bloodstain evidence at trial.
+Course lab fee of $75 for materials applies.